petrvanblokland/DesignDesignSpace/Program2019-03-10-Scales.md

 ### Hints

 * Skip some pages in the front of the sketchbook.
 You can fill in title and table-of-content there, when finished.
-* Also add pagenumbers, small and centerend at the bottom of each page.
+* Also add page numbers, small and centered at the bottom of each page.
 Start uneven on a right page.
 * Use black pencils as default.
 Use color pencils only if color has a meaning.
 * Plan a quotum for each day.
 You will not manage to draw half of the pages during the last day of the week.
 * Use a smaller scale, if each drawing takes too much time.
 Or use a thicker pencil.
 Concentrate on what is the most important to show.